y-scope/clp-ffi-py/README.md

   * This performs linting according to PEPs.
 You should review and add any changes to your PR.
 * [gersemi][9]: `gersemi -i -l 100 --list-expansion favour-expansion CMakeLists.txt`
-  * This formats the cmake config.
+  * This formats CMakeLists.txt.
 You should review and add any changes to your PR.

 Note that `docformatter` should be run before `black` to give Black the [last][12].